U.S. rejects Tesla bid for tariff exemption for Model 3 'brain'

 WASHINGTON (Reuters) - U.S. trade officials rejected Tesla Inc’s bid for relief from President Donald Trump’s 25 percent tariffs on the Chinese-made computer “brain” of its Model 3 electric vehicles, one of more than 1,000 product denials linked to China’s industrial development plans.

-According to documents filed by U.S. Trade Representative’s office (USTR) and reviewed by Reuters, Tesla’s and other tariff exclusion requests for Chinese-made products from aircraft parts to biotechnology instruments were all denied because they were deemed “strategically important” to the “Made in China 2025” program.
+According to documents filed by U.S. Trade Representative’s office (USTR) and reviewed by Reuters, exclusion requests from Tesla and others for Chinese-made products from aircraft parts to biotechnology instruments were denied because they were deemed “strategically important” to the “Made in China 2025” program.

 Tesla did not return requests for comment.
 Tesla has a separate pending tariff exclusion request for duties on the Chinese-made Model 3 Center Screen.

-The company in a securities filing on Monday said that “our costs for producing our vehicles in the U.S. have also been affected by import duties on certain components sourced from China.”
+The company in a securities filing on Monday said: “our costs for producing our vehicles in the U.S. have also been affected by import duties on certain components sourced from China.”

-The denials illustrate a systematic approach by the Trump administration to thwart China’s efforts to develop high-technology industries that it alleges had benefited from the theft and forced transfer of U.S. intellectual property.
+The denials illustrate a systematic approach by the Trump administration to thwart China’s efforts to develop high-technology industries that Washington alleges benefited from theft and forced transfer of U.S. intellectual property.

-Made in China 2025, a program aimed at growing China’s prowess in 10 strategic industries now dominated by the United States, is at the heart of trade negotiations and U.S. demands for sweeping changes to China’s trade, industrial and intellectual property policies.
+Made in China 2025, a program aimed at growing China’s prowess in 10 strategic industries dominated by the United States, is at the heart of trade negotiations and U.S. demands for sweeping changes to China’s policies.

 Those industries include new energy and autonomous vehicles, aerospace, semiconductors, biopharmaceuticals, robotics and artificial intelligence.

-In a previously unreported March 15 letter, USTR general counsel Stephen Vaughn said the agency was denying Tesla’s request because it “concerns a product strategically important or related to ‘Made in China 2025 or other Chinese industrial programs.”
+In a March 15 letter, USTR general counsel Stephen Vaughn said the agency was denying Tesla’s request because it “concerns a product strategically important or related to ‘Made in China 2025 or other Chinese industrial programs.”
+USTR issued a separate letter also denying a request for the earlier 2.5 version of the Autopilot ECU.

-It was not clear when the letter was posted on a U.S. government website, but a number of other exclusion denials were posted at the same time, including for industrial robots imported by Kawasaki Robotics USA and composite panels made by Hexcel Corp in China for use in various Boeing Co aircraft.
+It was not clear when the letter was posted on a U.S. government website.
+Other exclusion denials were posted at the same time, including for industrial robots imported by Kawasaki Robotics USA and composite panels made by Hexcel Corp in China for use in various Boeing Co aircraft.

-Some of the products cited in the 2025 denials were less high-tech, including a wiring harness for a rear door imported by Lear Corp’s Chinese joint venture, Kyungshin-Lear Sales and Engineering LLC.
+Some less high-tech products cited in the 2025 denials included a wiring harness for a rear door imported by Lear Corp’s Chinese joint venture, Kyungshin-Lear Sales and Engineering LLC.

 “The material composition of the product consists of insulated wire, connectors, terminals, tape, and conduit,” Kyungshin-Lear said in its request.

-All told, USTR has received China tariff exclusion requests for nearly 13,000 products and denied 5,311.
-Of the denials, 1,166, or more than a fifth, contained the same denial language as the Tesla request, citing its links to Made in China 2025.
+USTR has received China tariff exclusion requests for nearly 13,000 products and denied 5,311.
+Of the denials, 1,166, or more than a fifth, contained the same language as the Tesla request, citing links to Made in China 2025.

 Tesla told USTR it was unable to find a manufacturer in the United States, adding that “choosing any other supplier would have delayed the (Model 3) program by 18 months with clean room setup, line validation, and staff training.”

+Tesla says it reflashes the Autopilot ECU with the latest Firmware created in California when it is shipped from China from Chinese supplier Quanta Shanghai.

+“For a product as safety critical to consumers, and critical to the essence of Tesla, we turned to industry experts who could achieve this quality and complexity in addition to the deadlines, which was not possible outside of China,” Tesla wrote.
+“When it comes to identifying a supplier, we cannot risk our customers’ lives due to a defect from a supplier.”

-The Autopilot ECU 3.0, which is also used in the Model S and X, includes two printed circuit board assemblies, which Tesla calls “the brain responsible for Tesla’s Autopilot functionality” and the main safety system for the vehicle.
+The Autopilot ECU, also used in the Model S and X, includes two printed circuit board assemblies, which Tesla calls “the brain responsible for Tesla’s Autopilot functionality” and the main safety system for the vehicle.

 Tesla has a separate pending tariff exclusion request filed in December for duties on the Chinese-made Model 3 Center Screen.